qlik-oss/core-website/docs/services/qix-engine/script_syntax/script_prefix.md

 ## Replace

-The **replace** prefix is used to drop the entire Qlik Sense table and replace it with a new table that is loaded or selected.
+The **replace** prefix is used to drop the entire table and replace it with a new table that is loaded or selected.

 `Replace (loadstatement |selectstatement |map...usingstatement)`